Table of Contents |

 Summary:

 If Ren skips the daily $8 coffee and invests that money instead:Moral of the story?
-Small daily habits can turn into huge financial opportunities when invested wisely over time!
+Small investments, done wisely, can turn into huge financial opportunities over time!

 Source: THIS CONTENT HAS BEEN ADAPTED FROM RICE UNIVERSITY’S “COLLEGE SUCCESS”.
 ACCESS FOR FREE AT OpenStax.
 LICENSE: CREATIVE COMMONS ATTRIBUTION 4.0 INTERNATIONAL.